 Arlo Basic is the free plan and it records both video and audio whenever the camera notices motion.
 It can record clips for up to five minutes.
 They are saved in Arlo’s cloud for 7 days and they can be saved to your device or computer for permanent storage.
 Unlike cameras from Nest and Ring, this free plan is fantastic for most people.

-You can connect a drive to the Arlo Base Station via a USB port to automatically save videos, but they’ll still be uploaded to the cloud and an internet connection is needed at all times.
+Connect a drive to the Arlo Base Station via a USB port to automatically save videos.
+If you do this, they’ll still be uploaded to the cloud and an internet connection is needed at all times.

 Eufy is similar in that it records video and audio based on motion.
 While it only records two-minute clips, it will immediately record another clip if it still senses motion after the two-minute threshold, so no skips in between.
 All the footage is stored locally on a microSD card.
 It comes with a 16GB card (enough for 1,500 hours of footage), but you can buy a microSD card as big as 128GB.